 - Students presenting oral papers or posters as primary authors will be considered for monetary awards.

-- All presenters of accepted abstracts must register for the symposium.
-The NALMS Office must receive registration and payment no later than August 25, 2017 to ensure inclusion in the symposium program.
+- All presenters of accepted abstracts must register for the symposium and NALMS does not waive registration fees for presenters.
+The NALMS Office must receive registration and payment no later than August 17, 2018 to ensure inclusion in the symposium program.

 General Abstract Information

 May 11, 2018June 1, 2018 and must contain the following information in the specified format.

 - Only submissions via the NALMS website will be accepted.
 Abstracts received after the submission deadline, if accepted, may be relegated to poster presentations regardless of the presenter’s preference.

 - Submittal: Submit abstracts via NALMS’ online submission system by visiting www.nalms.org.

 - Title: Should accurately summarize the subject of the proposed presentation.